Fractional absolute moments of heavy tailed distributions: Fractional moments

 where $\ell\in \N$ is such that $2\ell<\gamma < 2\ell+2$ and $C_\ell$ is a positive constant depending on $\ell$.
-In other context, Wolfe \cite{wolfe:1975a} has derived techniques to obtain moments of any rational order from the ch.f.~which are in different manner.
-It is well known, see e.g.~\cite{lukacs:1970}, that the absolute $n$th moment is obtained from the identity
+In other context, Wolfe \cite{wolfe:1975a} has derived different technique for calculating moments $m_\gamma$ of any real order $\gamma \in \R$ from the fractional derivatives of the ch.f.
+Recently, Pinelis \cite{pinelis:2011} has obtained integral expressions of positive-part moments $\E[X_+^p]$ with $p>0$ in terms of the ch.f.
+His method is to apply the Fourier-Laplace transform and the Cauchy integral theorem, which is different from the fractional derivative approach.